Spurs rally in final minutes to upend Timberwolves, 111-108 - WHIZ News

 Malik Beasley scored 29 points and D’Angelo Russell added 20 for Minnesota, which was outscored 32-18 in the final quarter.
 The Timberwolves dropped to 1-9 on the road this season.

 The Spurs won for the first time when trailing by 15 or more points at any time in the game.
-San Antonio trailed until the final four minutes.
+San Antonio trailed until the final four minutes, closing the game on a 30-11 run.

+“We just fought,” Murray said.
+“You like to see that fight from the whole unit, whoever is on the floor.”

+After dropping its previous two games against Memphis, San Antonio finished 4-3 in what became a seven-game homestand due to a postponement at New Orleans.

+Aldridge’s absence enabled Poeltl to make his 50th career start and his 46th with the Spurs.
+Poeltl’s presence proved key in the fourth quarter.

 The Spurs went on a 22-7 run to open the fourth quarter and take their first lead at 101-99 on Poeltl’s layup with 4:16 remaining.
-Poeltl and DeRozan combined to score the remaining Spurs points in the final minutes to seal the win.
+Poeltl and DeRozan combined to score the remaining Spurs points to seal the win.

 DeRozan fueled the run when he was fouled on a powerful one-handed dunk.
 His ensuing free throw pulled San Antonio within 99-93 with 6:29 left.